-Having got equality, Sikh women excelled in all walks of life worked as Leaders of the community (exemplified by Mata Gujri and Mata Sundri).
-Sikh Women have been truly humbled to hear about the incredible efforts of Jasvir Kaur and her colleagues in the Sikh Healing Collective in the aftermath of 'Wisconsin' and their selfless support to victims and their families ever since then.
-The prejudice that led to that tragic event, and how we address this as a faith community is the topic that I am attempting to navigate through.
+- ◆ The Women's Track: The Dignity of Women Across the World's Wisdom Traditions - ◆ Countering War, Hate & Violence Track: Peace and Love: Not War, Hate & Violence - ◆ Climate Action Track: Care for Our Earth, Responsibility for Our Future - ◆ The Indigenous Peoples' Track: The Spiritual Evolution of Humanity & Healing Our Mother Earth - ◆ The Next Generations Track: Interfaith Has No Age, Youth Voices for Change - Justice: Advancing Concrete Change Toward a Just, Peaceful, and Sustainable World have been truly humbled to hear about the incredible efforts of Jasvir Kaur and her colleagues in the Sikh Healing Collective in the aftermath of 'Wisconsin' and their selfless support to victims and their families ever since then.
+The prejudice that led to that tragic event, and how we address it as a faith community is the topic that I am attempting to navigate through.

-Hardeep Singh's talk on "Addressing Prejudice and Hate Crime"
+Hardeep Singh's talk on

+"Addressing Prejudice and Hate Crime"